salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 - **Axes**: an object to which you can add plots or images

 - **Handle**: an object identifier.
-Every figure, axis, and control element has a handle
+Every figure, axes, and control element has a handle

 - **Properties**: the name, color, size, location, etc. of a graphic object